bensmith-ipe/MI-IFM.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to MI-IFM's Big Tech Project.
-This website includes a variety of data visualizations created to illustrate if/how attitudes towards "Big Tech" have changed over time.
-We investigate attitudes of three key groups: Regulators, News Media, and Technology Firms.
+### Welcome to MI-IFM's Big Tech Project.

+This is a work in progress.